Title 24 Report - Frequently Asked Questions

 The forms contain important information pertaining to the construction and energy efficiency of your home such as surface areas, insulation levels, window performance, heating & cooling systems, water heating, and much more.
 The "performance" forms include a complex energy calculation.

-Can’t I just prepare the forms myself?
+Can I prepare the Title 24 forms myself?

 The forms are numerous and complicated and you would be limited to the “prescriptive” method of compliance.
 A better, more flexible compliance approach is the “performance" method where details of the proposed construction are input into specialized software.
 The software calculates the minimum level of energy efficiency necessary for compliance then automatically creates the required compliance forms.